dare-rider/github_chamber/README.md

 # Github Chamber

-A shord demo on github apis for authentifation, repository fetch, commit fetch and their timeline representarion.
+A short demo on github apis for authentifation, repository fetch, commit fetch and their timeline representarion.

 * Ruby version >2.3